labelinstitute/cog_assessment/working_mem/digitspan/README.md

 This task was used in the following research project:

-Brocas I. and J. Carrillo, "Adverse selection and contingent reasoning in preadolescents and teenagers", Games and Economic Behavior, 133, 331-351, 2022. [**PDF**](https://isabellebrocas.org/Research/advsel.pdf)
+Brocas I. and J. Carrillo, "Adverse selection and contingent reasoning in preadolescents and teenagers".
+Games and Economic Behavior, 133, 331-351, 2022. [**PDF**](https://isabellebrocas.org/Research/advsel.pdf)